mouthpieces-gear

 Improving Tone and Intonation Through Mouthpiece Care and Selection

 Your tone is the direct result of how the mouthpiece interacts with your instrument.
 Even a small amount of debris or a minor dent can degrade sound quality.
-Here’s how to restore and refine your sound.
+Here’s how to restore and refine your sound through regular care and informed selection.

 Regular Cleaning Restores Clarity